Marit Allen

-Marit Allen (17 September 1941 – 26 November 2007) was an English fashion journalist and costume designer who specialized in costumes for films.
-She designed the costumes for several successful Hollywood films, including Mrs. Doubtfire, The Witches, Eyes Wide Shut, Dirty Rotten Scoundrels, Brokeback Mountain and La Vie en Rose.
-Her career as a film costume designer lasted over 33 years.
+Marit Allen (17 September 1941 – 26 November 2007) was an English fashion journalist and costume designer.
+She has received various accolades, including a BAFTA Award and a César Award, in addition to nominations for an Academy Award and two Emmy Awards.
+Her film credits include Dirty Rotten Scoundrels (1988), The Witches (1990), Mrs. Doubtfire (1993), Eyes Wide Shut (1999), Brokeback Mountain (2005), and La Vie en Rose (2007).

 Early life

-Marit Allen was born on September 17, 1941 in Cheshire, England, to a Norwegian mother and an English father.
-She was a pupil at Adcote School, an independent girls' boarding school in Shropshire from 1951 and 1959.
-She then graduated from the University of Grenoble, in France.
+Allen was born on September 17, 1941, in Cheshire, England, to a Norwegian mother and an English father.
+She was a pupil at Adcote School, an independent girls' boarding school in Shropshire between 1951 and 1959.
+She then graduated from the University of Grenoble in France.

 Fashion career

 Allen's career in fashion began in 1961 when she took a job as a trainee at Queen Magazine.
 She quickly became editor and writer for the 'About 20' young fashion section of the magazine, which she used to showcase young design talent and innovative photography.
 In 1964, when the editor of Queen, Beatrix Miller, went to edit British Vogue, she took Allen with her.
 For Vogue, Allen founded the 'Young Idea' pages which continued to champion up-and-coming innovative young designers such as John Bates and Foale and Tuffin.
 Allen's layouts were also original, including a spread based on the Batman comic strip in June 1966.
 She occasionally modeled for her own articles, and wore the designs she featured.
 For her 1966 wedding to the film producer Sandy Lieberson, Allen wore an ultra-modern mini-dress and coat trimmed with silver vinyl designed by John Bates.
 Allen remained at Vogue until 1973.
 She also helped to establish the bachelor's degree program in journalism at Central St. Martin's Art College in 1973.